rackspace-cookbooks/snmp/README.md

      snmpwalk.
 However, if you're running SNMP Network Management System, you'll want to override this as "true" on your systems.

+* snmp[:include\_all\_disks]
+  - Boolean to include disk usage checks for all filesystems.
+    Default is "false"

+* snmp[:all\_disk\_min]
+  - Number of bytes that should be free on each disk when :include\_all\_disks is 'true.'
+Can also be expressed as a string specifying a minimum percent e.g. "10%".
+    Default is 100 (100kB) which is the normal snmpd default.

+* snmp[:disks]
+  - Specify individual disks to monitor or, if monitoring all disks, specify different minimums.
+If set, the template expects this to be an array of hashes specifying the mount point of the disk to monitor and the minimum threshold in the form of {:mount => '/', :min => 100000}.
+    As with :all\_disk\_min, :min can also be expressed as a percent.
+    Default is an empty array.

 * snmp['snmpd']['mibdirs']
   - MIB directories.  "/usr/share/snmp/mibs" is the default